 - Unique Credit Card Numbers per Customer ID: Counts the number of transactions or verifications that have unique credit card numbers and the same customer ID

-- Order ID: Counts the number of transactions or verifications that have the same order ID
+- Order ID: Counts the number of transactions that have the same order ID

-- Unique Credit Card Numbers per Order ID: Counts the number of transactions or verifications that have unique credit card numbers and the same order ID
+- Unique Credit Card Numbers per Order ID: Counts the number of transactions that have unique credit card numbers and the same order ID

 - Payment Method Token: Counts the number of transactions or verifications that have the same payment method token